Common Adoption Questions Answered

-Prior to adoption, all of our dogs are spayed or neutered, microchipped, flea-treated, de-wormed, heartworm tested, vaccinated, and examined by a veterinarian.
-Our cats are spayed or neutered, microchipped, FELV/FIV tested, flea treated, vaccinated, and examined by a veterinarian.
+Prior to adoption, all of our dogs are spayed or neutered, microchipped, flea-treated, de-wormed, heartworm tested, vaccinated age appropriately, and examined by a veterinarian.
+Our cats are spayed or neutered, microchipped, FELV/FIV tested, flea treated, vaccinated age appropriately, and examined by a veterinarian.
 Our rabbits are all spayed or neutered prior to adoption as well.
-When you adopt, you will also receive a starter bag of food and additional supplies as they are available.
-For dog adopters, you can purchase a collar and leash from us for $5.
+When you adopt a dog or cat at our shelter, you will also receive a starter bag of food and additional supplies as they are available.
+For dog and cat adopters, you can purchase a collar and leash from us for $5.
 Montgomery County residents will also be required to pay a dog license fee for their animals of $20.75.

 Why do you charge an adoption fee?
 Why don’t you just give them away?